HRItdy/RAG_LTL/README.md

 ## TODO
 - Write code to evaluate the similarity among ltl tasks and evaluate the learnt embedding model.
 - Construct the LLM model using langchain.
+- - 1.
+Construct the model to generate similar ltl tasks and corresponding behaviors, and save them into possbible errors-revised task pairs.
+- - 2.
+Construct the embedding and use the retrieved content to construct the prompt.
+- - 3.
+Construct groundtruth dataset.
+- - 4.
+How to build up robotic experiments to evaluate?